You can’t deny the urge! It’s time to move up in your craft. Period!

 Why we love it:

-- Comes with a high build quality that minimizes the vibrations.
+- Has high build quality that minimizes vibrations.

 - Shift-on-the-fly handle to easily change speed